China and India Try to Cool Nationalist Anger After Deadly Border Clash

 The latest clash may well inflame matters further.

-“This looks to be the first time Chinese soldiers have been sacrificed in conflict over the past two decades,” posted Global Times editor Hu Xijin’s on China’s Twitter-like networking platform Weibo.
+“This looks to be the first time Chinese soldiers have been sacrificed in conflict over the past two decades,” posted a user on China’s Twitter-like networking platform Weibo.
 “We should act instead of being bound by the so-called big picture.”

-Note: Correction: The original version of this story misattributed a quotation on Weibo.
-It was a reply to a post by Hu Xijin.